obonaventure/cnp3/book/network/principles.rst

  #.
 The network layer is conceptually divided into two planes : the `data plane` and the `control plane`.
 The `data plane` contains the protocols and mechanisms that allow hosts and routers to exchange packets carrying user data.
 The `control plane` contains the protocols and mechanisms that enable routers to efficiently learn how to forward packets towards their final destination.

-The independance of the network layer from the underlying datalink layer is a key principle of the network layer.
+The independence of the network layer from the underlying datalink layer is a key principle of the network layer.
 It ensures that the network layer can be used to allow hosts attached to different types of datalink layers to exchange packets through intermediate routers.
 Furthermore, this allows the datalink layers and the network layer to evolve independently from each other.
 This enables the network layer to be easily adapted to a new datalink layer every time a new datalink layer is invented.

 There are two types of service that can be provided by the network layer :